-New York Times columnist David Brooks has a new book out titled The Social Animal: The Hidden Sources of Love, Character, and Achievement.
+New York Times columnist David Brooks’ book, The Social Animal: The Hidden Sources of Love, Character, and Achievement is a brilliant piece of work.
 I have watched Brooks for years as a commentator on the PBS News Hour and have always liked him, even though I usually side politically with his colleague Mark Shields.
-That said, in my view, The Social Animal is a brilliant piece of work, far exceeding my expectations.
+That said, in my view, The Social Animal far exceeded my expectations.
 I have some issues with the book, but they aren’t worthy of discussion in light of what the book accomplishes.

 During the past couple of years, I have mentioned the new research in neuroscience and evolutionary psychology so many times that I am always pressed for an original way to bring the subject up again.
 But David Brooks has this to say: “We are living in the middle of a revolution in consciousness.
 Over the past few years, geneticists, neuroscientists, psychologists, sociologists, economists, anthropologists, and others have made great strides in understanding the building blocks of human flourishing.
 And a core finding of their work is that we are not primarily the products of our conscious thinking.
 We are primarily the products of thinking that happens below the level of awareness.”

 I’m torn between wanting to say amen or duh.
 My frustration comes from having been aware of and very much interested in this enterprise for several years, while still waiting anxiously to see some societal benefit resulting from this research.
 Instead, regardless of the context or subject, whenever these new realities are mentioned, the conversation goes on as before with no acknowledgement that anything has been learned.

 For example, when it comes to politics, we don’t reason so much as we relate, and if we can’t relate to the other side, we tend to dismiss the others’ legitimacy, or we flood our minds with an emotional response during their argument so we can ignore what they say altogether.
 An instance of relating over reasoning is evident with the faction known as the “birthers.”